EmilianoAmador/Blockchain_Custom_Network/README.md

-# Blockchain Custom Network
+# Blockchain Custom Network: PetrolCol
-This activity demonstrates how to create a custom testnet blockchain using clique proof of authority consensus algorithm.
-This testnet was then used to send a successful transaction from node1 to node2.
+This activity demonstrates how to start the Petrolcol netowrk, a custom testnet blockchain created using clique proof of authority consensus algorithm.
+This file also demonstrates how to send a successful transaction from node1 to node2 as well as mining in the network.
 See steps below:

-## Setting Up Testnet Blockchain
+## How to start the network:
-1. First, two accounts also known as wallets were created using geth.
-This was done by running the geth command below in the git bash command prompt.
+1. First we must run each node also known as wallets using geth.
+This is done by running each geth command below in separate git bash command prompts.

-  > **_./geth account new --datadir node1_**

-\todo{./geth account new --datadir node2}

-2.
+  > **_$./geth --datadir node1/ --syncmode 'full' --networkid (any_numbers) --rpc --minerthreads 1 --unlock "node1_sealer_address" --password node1/password.txt --mine --allow-insecure-unlock_**

+  > **_$./geth --datadir node2/ --syncmode 'full' --networkid <any_numbers> --unlock "node2_sealer_address" --password node2/password.txt --mine --allow-insecure-unlock --port 30304 --bootnodes "enode_address_from_node1" --ipcdisable_**

+  the **--** are flags that indicate different requests when launching the nodes
+  * --datadir: is the data directory that indicates which node will be used.
+  * --syncmode: uses "fast", "full", or "light" which if set to "full" helps prevent the error "Discarded Bad Propagated Block."
+  * --rpc: enables the HTTP-RPC server
+  * --networkid: is the network id defined in the genesis.json file.
+Although this can be set to any number, it is advisable ot use the same Network ID sepcified in the genesis.json file.
+  * --minerthreads: specifies the number of CPU threads to use for mining.
+  * --unlock --password --mine: tells the node to use the password in the txt file and begin to mine.
+  * --allow-insecure-network: this allows insecure account to unlock when RPCs are exposed by HTTP.
+Prevents the HTTP error when added.
+  * --port: this sets the port for the node to run.
+If node1 is running in port 30303 then node2 must be set to 30304.
+Both nodes cannot run in the same port.
+  * --bootnodes: it is set using the enode address from node1 mining terminal so that node2 can a make connection with that node.
+The enode address is comma separated enode URL for p2p discovery bootstrap.
+  * --ipcdisable: disables the IPC_RPC server.
+It is used for windows if left out can raise errors due to server interferene.

+## Making a Transaction on the Petrocol Network:
+ 2. Once both nodes are running and communicating, open the MyCrypto program.
+ 3. Change the network using the "change Network" link on the bottom left hand side.
+When prompted for a network, select the "Add Custom Node" option.
+It is the last one on the list.
+ 4. set the Netowrk to "Custom," Node Name to your choosing, Network Name to "Petrocol", Currency to ETH, and Chain ID to 123.
+Lastly, use the http://127.0.0.1:8545 for the URL, so that it is directed to the RPC port on the local machine.

+ 5. Once this has been set, select the Keystore file option.
+In the **Select Wallet File** input field insert the UTC file which is located inside the node1 folder.
+ 6. Copy the pre-fund address into the **To Address** field.
+This address is the same as the public address from node2.
+It is what will allow transactions to be set to specified node.
+ 7. Select an amount and hit **Send Transaction**